FerMod/EventDispatcher/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See the section [Using the Library](#using-the-library) for notes on how to use the library and how to add custom events.

 ### Prerequisites